Friday updates from The Masters

 “Most sports, if you’re not feeling very good, you got a teammate to pass it off to, and they can kind of shoulder the load.
 Or in football, one day a week.
 Here we’ve got four straight days, and there’s no one that’s going to shoulder the load besides me.
 I’ve got to figure out a way to do it.”

+Aiken’s Kevin Kisner entered Friday 3-over par.
+He teed off at 1:19 p.m. and birdied his first two holes to move to -1.

 Augusta resident Luke List (+5), making his first Masters appearance since 2005, shot 77 in the first round and entered Friday tied for 77th.
-He will tee off at 12:35 p.m. on Friday.
+He teed off at 12:35 p.m. on Friday.

 “I think the scores will be pretty high the next two days,” List said after round one.
 “If I can get a low one (Friday) somehow in the wind, hopefully I’ll be around for the weekend.”